 Extreme Fire Danger

 St Andrews Christian College is not in a designated bushfire-prone zone and will not be closed on days of Extreme or Catastrophic fire danger.
-College leadership will determine appropriate responses to fire danger.
+Critical Incident Team will determine appropriate responses to fire danger.

 Extreme Air Pollution